jgnagy/skull_island/README.md

 ## CLI Usage

 Skull Island comes with an executable called `skull_island` that leverages the SDK under the hood.
-Learn about what is can do via `help`:
+Learn about what it can do via `help`:

 ```
 $ skull_island help